Home / Compliance and Legal Status

 Public Charity vs. Private Foundation

-JAF is classified as a public charity, not a private foundation.
-This distinction is legally significant:
+JAF has applied for classification as a public charity, not a private foundation.
+This distinction, once recognized by the IRS, is legally significant:

 CharacteristicPublic Charity (JAF)Private Foundation